An Essential Packing Guide for Visiting Yellowstone

 Yellowstone has 2.2 million acres of wilderness, from mountains and forests to colorful hot springs, mudpots and geysers, as well as 67 species of mammals.
 With so many amazing sights, landscapes and wildlife, you’ll have plenty of opportunities to snap photos to remember your visit to Yellowstone or to share with friends and family back home.
 Be sure to follow park wildlife safety guidelines when photographing wildlife and thermal features: keep your distance and do not wander off boardwalks.

 Grab a small, light-weight, notebook to help you remember all of your amazing Yellowstone adventures.
 Bring it along with you in your daypack, and keep notes on what you did each day.
 One day, when you’re telling your Yellowstone story to your kids, grandkids or friends, you’ll be able to look back in your journal!
 (21st Century version: take notes on your phone.)

 11) Binoculars and/or Spotting Scope

-12) A couple things that won’t fit in your suitcase: Patience and Understanding
+12) A couple of things that won’t fit in your suitcase: Patience and Understanding